Template manager

 Saved JSON Files

-The Template Manager saves a model or form as a JSON files, which is stored here:
+The Template Manager saves a model or form as a JSON file, which is stored here:

-• /backend/dis_templates/models/*.json - metadata for mysql data table definitions (data models)
+- metadata for MySQL data table definitions (data models)/backend/dis_templates/forms/*.json

 Why .json files?

-The Json files can be used to be transfered from one mDIS instance to another, to create the same model or form.
+The JSON files can be used to be transferred from one mDIS instance to another to create the same model or form.

 Templates *.json File Structure